Secondary and Higher Order Rainbows

 Higher Order Rainbows

 Not only are there secondary rainbows, but there are also higher order rainbows.
 In these terms a primary rainbow is the first order rainbow and a secondary rainbow is the second order rainbow.
 The order refers to how many reflections within the droplet occur before the light exits the droplet to create the rainbow.
 Primary (first order) rainbows have only one reflection, secondary (second order) rainbows have two reflections, and third order rainbows would have three reflections within the droplet.
 Considering with each reflection, light passes through the droplet and is lost, the higher order the rainbow, the fainter it will be.
-Hence, it is rare to see more than the secondary rainbow.
+Hence, you can't see more than the secondary rainbow with your naked eye (image enhancement however can reveal them in photographs).

 Zeroth Order Glow